Is Damp Clay Soil Something to Worry About?

 Leaking water lines, sewer lines, underground streams, and high water tables might also contribute to the wetness.
 We encourage you to perform checks once a year, both inside and out, to determine the condition of the foundation.

-Signs of Damp Clay Soils
+Symptoms of Damp Clay Soils

 Summer and spring are particularly hard for your home as the soil’s conditions change drastically.
 Your foundation is likely to experience settlement and cracks during either season.
 Other telltale problem signs that should prompt you to take action include: